funktor/funktor.github.io/_posts/2025-07-27-parallelizing-non-parallelizable-algorithms-gpu.markdown

 ```
 <br/><br/>
 Instead of running prefix sum algorithm twice, once on A and once on S in the above algorithm, one can modify the above algorithm as follows:<br/><br/>
 After step 1, for each block check if the S element corresponding to the previous block i.e. `S[blockIdx.x-1]` has been set.
-If the S element in the previous block has been set, then update the S element of current block by adding `S[blockIdx.x-1]` to the last element of the P array.
-After that, update all indices corresponding to P in the current block by adding `S[blockIdx.x-1]`.<br/><br/>
+If the S element in the previous block has been set, then update the S element of current block by adding `S[blockIdx.x-1]` to the last element of its P array.
+After that, update all indices for P in the current block by adding `S[blockIdx.x-1]`.<br/><br/>
 ```
 Input : A = [2,1,5,8,9,0,4,6,3,4,5,4,1,7,7,2]
 block size = 4